Windscribe Review - UPDATED Dec. 2017

 You do not get a wealth of options when it comes to customer support, but the company justifies it by claiming that if you need too much help to use its software, it’s not doing its job right.
 You can check out the one-page FAQ section, which covers all the basic questions.
 If you need help setting up the software, you can turn to the handy setup guides.
 If neither of these options satisfies your needs, you can contact the support staff via the ticketing system and get a response in a couple of hours.
 We have to say that the Windscribe staff is among the most professional and knowledgeable we have encountered so far.
 Live chat is not available.

 Windscribe offers 3 plans to its users.
-You can test the service with the limited free version, which can be used on only one device.
-This version allows you to access only 8 server locations and includes 10 GB of free bandwidth, which is rather generous.
+You can test the service with the limited free version, which can be used on as many devices as you wish.
+This version allows you to access only 11 server locations and includes 10 GB of free bandwidth, which is rather generous.

-Paid subscription comes in two forms: monthly and annual subscription.
+Paid subscriptions come in two forms, including the monthly and annual plans.
 They both include all Windscribe features and come with unlimited bandwidth and devices.
-The monthly subscription costs $9 per month while the annual subscription is billed annually and costs $90 ($7.50 per month).
+The monthly subscription costs $9 per month while the annual subscription is billed annually and costs only $59 ($4.91 per month).
 Payment options include Visa, MasterCard, American Express, PayPal, and Paymentwall, as well as BitCoin for complete anonymity.

 - Bank-grade encryption